 Evening Atmosphere – The ambiance at Disney California Adventure in the evening is spectacular.
 Whether you want to take an evening stroll behind Grizzly River Run on the “hidden” path or take a ride on the Red Car Trolley, you really can’t go wrong.

-Actually, we recommend both of those things, plus finishing up the last of your FastPass attractions and another ride or two on the various Paradise Pier attractions–whichever ones you liked best, really.
+Actually, we recommend both of those things, plus finishing up the last of your FastPass attractions (hopefully on Incredicoaster if you followed our advice!) and another ride or two on the various Pixar Pier attractions–whichever ones you liked best, really.

 Nighttime Spectacular: World of Color – There are usually two showings of World of Color, the second of which ends after the park closes.
 Whenever there are two showings, the second one is substantially less crowded than the first showing, basically guaranteeing that you can watch from (or near) the front row.